 Students in the fiction track are required to take three graduate creative writing workshops and three graduate literature seminars over the course of two years.* During their first year, they will take the William Solomon Jewish Arts Seminar.
 During their second year, fiction students may take one graduate creative nonfiction workshop or one poetry workshop with the permission of the instructor.
 This workshop may be in lieu of one of the three required English literature seminars.

-Students in the poetry track and Creative Nonfiction Track are required to take three to four graduate workshops over two years years.
-They are also required to participate in the William Solomon Jewish Arts Seminar during their second year in the Program.
+Students in the poetry track are required to take three to four graduate workshops in their genre over two years.
+They are also required to participate in the William Solomon Jewish Arts Seminar during their first year in the Program.
 In addition, they must take two or three graduate literature seminars.

-The basic requirements defined above are valid for those students who do not have to take prerequisites.
+The English Literature requirements defined above are valid for those students who do not have to take prerequisites.
 Students with little background in English literature will be asked to take between one and four additional courses in English literature.

 For course descriptions of seminars given by the English Department, go to: http://english.biu.ac.il/page/404

 *One-year options are sometimes available, depending on the course offerings, with permission of the program director.
 Please inquire.